mwlon/pcodec/README.md

 <img src="./res/levels_lomax05.svg" width="45%">
 </div>

-The dollars and cents is very intricate and sees some improvement for high compression levels.
+The Dollars and Cents dataset is very intricate and still sees improvement for high compression levels.
 But most data, like the heavy-tail integers dataset, is already well-compressed by level 6 or so.
+Each of these datasets is 8MB uncompressed.

 ## Usage